reefab/Projo/README.md

 storage, a case and a power supply.
 And the Raspberry Pi would be overpowered for that task.

-Only drawback is that the internal storage is just 4MB so a USB drive had to be added for my needs (a 256MB one would be fine).

 The board is a simple [MAX232](http://en.wikipedia.org/wiki/MAX232) based TTL to RS232 adapter.
 The UART on the router works at 3.3V so the MAX232 converts it to signals compatible with other RS232 devices.
 You can find them on eBay